IGO shares shed 78% in less than 2 years, but are up 40% in 2025! Dead cat bounce or legitimate rebound?

-Nick Sundich Nick Sundich, September 17, 2024
+Nick Sundich Nick Sundich, December 10, 2025

 Who is IGO?

-The Lithium division has a 25% stake in the Greenbushes and a 49% stake in Kwinana, buying these stakes in 2020 from China’s Tianqi.
-Greenbushes lies just 90km from Bunbury and is the wortld’s largest and highest-grade hard lock lithium operation.
-IGO thinks it can support another 21 years of mine life with an average of 9.5Mtpa (million tonnes per annum).
+IGO thinks it can support another ~20 years of mine life with an average of 9.5Mtpa (million tonnes per annum).
 It is spectacularly low cost compared to many of its peers such a Mineral Resources (ASX:MIN) and Pilbara Minerals (ASX:PLS).
+As we’ll go on to elaborate on later, Kwinana was fully written down earlier in 2025.

 Why did IGO shares surge so much?

-In FY22, IGO made $903m in revenue (up 35%) and a $331m NPAT (down 40% although FY21 waa inflated by the sale of Tropicana).
+In FY22, IGO made $903m in revenue (up 35%) and a $331m NPAT (down 40% although FY21 was inflated by the sale of Tropicana).
 In FY23, $1.02bn in revenue and a $549m NPAT (up 66%).
 This was achieved despite the impairment charges at Forrestania and Cosmos, all due to spectacular spodumene production and sales remaining strong.

 So why have IGO shares gone down?